 One goal of the event was to graduate a cohort of over 30 women-owned businesses from a training program focused on building their capacity to scale their businesses and become successful suppliers.
 This is the second cohort of business owners graduating from the program, joining 20 others who completed their training in March.

-Another part of the event introduced the training graduates to potential corporate buyers: these are 6 representatives from different local corporations interested to diversify their supply chains by procuring goods and services from women.
+Another part of the event introduced the training graduates to potential member buyers: these are 6 representatives from different local corporations interested to diversify their supply chains by procuring goods and services from women.
 The corporate representatives explained their procurement process and business opportunities, then listened to elevator pitches from the women business owners, who work in IT services, jute goods, leather items, fashion retail, manufacturing, and other sectors

 This unique program connects women business owners in Bangladesh to procurement connections they might not otherwise make and prompts them to think about the many opportunities to be had in the Business-to-Business arena,” says IFC Private Sector Specialist Hosna Ferdous Sumi.

 Funded by the UK Department for International Development, the project is focused on export diversification and gender-related activities.
-The project builds better connections between women-owned businesses and corporate buyers, provides capacity building training, and helps to promote the business case for sourcing from women in Bangladesh.
+The project builds better connections between women-owned businesses and member buyers, provides capacity building training, and helps to promote the business case for sourcing from women in Bangladesh.
 The project is implemented by WEConnect International and is supported by local consultants -LightCastle Partners and A4 Consultants.

 Corporate Connect was launched in January 2018.
 Since then, over 50 women business owners have benefited from tailored supplier development training, and up to 100 business owners will complete online training in the months to come.
 During the in-person training, over a dozen corporate representatives from a range of industries contributed their time to build the technical capacity of the participants.
 Several corporations, including Multimode Group, DBL Group, PRAN-RFL Group, Richmond Hotels & Suites, Gemcon Group, BRAC Bank, Berger Paints Ltd, Coca-Cola Bangladesh, and Knit Asia Ltd. Group have signed pledge letters with IFC and WEConnect International, signaling their intent to source more from women-owned businesses.